seothemes/genesis-config-exporter/README.md

 # Genesis Config Exporter

-Automates the min-numbingly tedious task of writing onboarding config files for Genesis child themes.
+Automates the creation of onboarding config files for Genesis child themes.

 Below is a list of configs that can be automatically generated: